John Worboys

-John Derek Radford (formerly John Worboys; born June 1957) is a British convicted sex offender, known as the Black Cab Rapist.
-Worboys was convicted in 2009 for attacks on 12 women.
+John Derek Radford (born John Worboys, June 1957) is a British convicted serial sex offender, known as the Black Cab Rapist.
+Worboys was convicted in 2009 for attacks on 12 women, committed between 2007 and 2008.
+In 2019, he was convicted for attacks on four more women, the earliest of which took place in 2000.
 Police say he may have had more than 100 victims.

 Early life

 Born in Enfield, Middlesex, Worboys left school with few qualifications and was employed in jobs including milkman, junior dairy manager and security guard.
 He lived alone in Rotherhithe, South London, before marrying Kate Santos in 1991; the couple separated after four years.
 Santos stated that he sexually assaulted her daughter and that he confessed to following home and assaulting another woman.
 He was in a relationship at the time of his arrest in 2008.

 From 1987 to 2000, Worboys worked as a stripper, using "Terry the Minder" as a pseudonym.
 As "Paul" and "Tony", Worboys directed and appeared in a pornographic film.
 He hired out his flat in Poole, Dorset, for making pornographic films.

-Worboys worked as a taxi driver in Bournemouth while living at his holiday flat in Poole.
+In 1996, Worboys passed The Knowledge, an exam that allowed him to operate as a taxi driver within London.
+As well as working within London, Worboys worked as a taxi driver in Bournemouth while living at his holiday flat in Poole.
+He still continued to work as a stripper at night.

-Crimes and capture
+Offending

 Method

-Worboys was a London black cab taxi driver who picked up women as fares late at night in central London.
+Worboys was a London black cab driver who picked up women as fares late at night in central London.
 He would tell each woman he was celebrating coming into a large amount of money, usually by winning the lottery or at a casino, show her a carrier bag full of money to back up his story, and then suggest she drink a glass of champagne with him, which he had drugged with sedatives.
 After the drugs had taken effect, he would rape or sexually assault her.
 The women often had little memory of what happened to them.

 Police investigation

 The first reports to police concerning suspicious incidents experienced by women in black cabs dated from 2002.
 Over a period of six years, 14 women between 18 and 34 years of age went to the police to tell of the assault or other worrying experiences in a taxi, all of which had similarities.
-The police failed to link them.
+The police failed to link them: